mps-youtube/pafy/README.md

 Python API for YouTube

-by nagev
+ddby nagev

 Features:
 ---------

- - Download any stream for a particular video
- - Select best quality stream for download
  - Retreive metadata such as viewcount, duration, rating, author, thumbnail, keywords
- - Retrieve all availabe streams for a YouTube video (all resolutions and formats)
+ - Download video at required resolution / format / filesize
- - Retrieve the Download URL to download or stream the video
+ - Retrieve the URL to stream the video in a player such as vlc or mplayer
+ - Retrieve all availabe resolutions and formats for a YouTube video
+ - Works with age-restricted videos and non-embeddable videos
  - Small, standalone, single importable module file.
+ - Select best quality stream for download
- - Works with age-restricted videos and non-embeddable videos
+ - Works with Python 2.7 and 3.x
  - No dependencies
  - Command line tool (ytdl) for downloading directly from the command line

 Usage Examples:
 ---------------